 There are quite a few strategies and tactics you can use; some are aimed to disarm outside distractions and others at sabotaging distraction-drawing-chatter-monkey inside our head.
 What follows is my checklist: Apply and edit to your needs.

 Eliminate the computer, if at all possible.
-Limit access to the internet, if you must work on computer.
+Limit access to the Internet, if you must work on a computer.
 Create a list of prohibited distracting websites or applications with Cold turkey (no affiliation) and activate the blocking timer to block out access to anything distracting.
-I use two sets of blocking lists: One blocks my internet browsers (with a set schedule, you can read more about it here), and one that blocks my internet browser and video player.
-If you must have the internet for working, open the pages beforehand and disable your connection or limit the pages you can visit with Cold Turkey.
+I use two sets of blocking lists: One blocks my browsers (with a set schedule, you can read more about it here), and one that blocks my browser and video player., open the pages beforehand and disable your connection or limit the pages you can visit with Cold Turkey.

 Drink, like sparkling water or coffee.
 I typically opt for coffee, but that depends on the time of day

 Clear outcome to work towards.
 You need to know what you are trying to achieve.
-Defining the outcome and why you want to meet is beneficial in focusing you towards attaining it and motivating you to get started.
-For large tasks have the outcome in writing.
+Defining the outcome and why you want to reach that outcome is beneficial for focusing you towards attaining it and motivating you to get started For large tasks have the outcome in writing.

 Mark up the total amount of full focused blocks somewhere where you can see it.
 Make it into a game against yourself and try to beat your focused block count every week.